pranavrcn/CMaps-Event-Management/README.md

 ## Key Features

 - **Event Discovery**: CMaps features an interactive map powered by the Google Maps API, allowing users to easily find events happening around them.
-The visual display of events on the map makes it easy to explore what's going on nearby.

 - **Social Integration**: We implemented a social component within CMaps, enabling users to connect with friends on the platform.
 This feature allows for effortless event sharing and invitations, promoting a more engaged and connected community.